pashford/zfswiki/wiki/Workflow.md

 * For each Issue being worked:
    * Create a Branch
    * Do:
-       * Change the code
+       * Make the appropriate change
-       * Rebase the code
+       * Rebase the repository
        * Commit the changes
-       * Test the code
+       * Test the changes
-   * Until the code works properly
+   * Until the change does what it should
    * Squash the commits
    * Generate a PR
    * Update a PR